the-other-mariana/express-truffle-dapp/README.md

 ![alt text](https://github.com/the-other-mariana/express-truffle-dapp/blob/master/screen_caps/login-1-user.png?raw=true)<br />

-If you sign in as the new user, you will enter the main page, given the validation using the blockchain has registry.<br />
+If you sign in as the new user, you will enter the main page, given the validation using the blockchain hash registry.<br />

 ![alt text](https://github.com/the-other-mariana/express-truffle-dapp/blob/master/screen_caps/main-mariana.png?raw=true)<br />